h5p/shepherd/README.md

-Sheperd
+Shepherd
 ======

 Shepherd is a javascript library for guiding users through your app.
 It uses Tether, another open source library, to position all of its steps.

 ## Usage

-Sheperd is wrapped to be compatible with H5P.
-This means it is available using H5P.Sheperd.
+Shepherd is wrapped to be compatible with H5P.
+This means it is available using H5P.Shepherd.

 ## License